 There are two routes to a U.S. green card once an immigrant petition or category makes a visa available.
 Adjustment of status is the route for people already inside the United States: they file Form I-485 with USCIS and, if approved, become permanent residents without leaving the country.
 Consular processing is the route for people abroad, or for people who choose to apply abroad, through an immigrant visa process at a U.S. consulate.

 In recent years, adjustment of status has been a common route for many applicants already present in the United States.
 The May 2026 memorandum states a policy preference for the ordinary immigrant visa process through consular processing.
 It is worth understanding why each route matters in practice: consular processing requires international travel and, for some applicants, can raise separate issues such as the unlawful presence bars.
-These are exactly the risks that make the choice of route consequential, and they are discussed further below.
+These are exactly the risks that make the choice of route consequential.

 It is also important not to assume that consular processing is automatically the safer route.
 For applicants with unlawful presence, prior status violations, inadmissibility concerns, or complex family circumstances, leaving the United States can create separate legal and practical risks.
 The choice between adjustment of status and consular processing should be reviewed with counsel before any departure.